codepath/android_guides/Working-with-the-ImageView.md

 Top row (l-r) center, centerCrop, centerInside.<br/>
 Bottom row (l-r): fitCenter, fitStart, fitEnd, fitXY.

-**Remember** that if you wish to match the aspect ratio of the actual drawable, `adjustViewBounds=true` must be declared along with not defining an explicit width and/or height.
+Refer to this [ImageView ScaleType visual guide](https://robots.thoughtbot.com/android-imageview-scaletype-a-visual-guide) for additional reference. **Remember** that if you wish to match the aspect ratio of the actual drawable, `adjustViewBounds=true` must be declared along with not defining an explicit width and/or height.

 ### Supporting Multiple Densities